dwrobel/flatcam/README.md

 - working on the Lines option in Copper Thieving Tool
 - finished the Lines option in the Copper Thieving Tool; still have to add threading to maximize performance
 - finished Copper Thieving Tool improvements
+- working on the Calibrate Excellon Tool - remade the UI

 17.11.2019